 Vaccinations

 There are no mandatory immunisations for those travelling to Nepal.
 The main thing is to check that you received those all-important vaccinations as a kid for things like measles and polio.
 The primary culprits you want to be vaccinated against (for both Nepal travel and life on planet Earth) are Hepatitis A, typhoid, meningitis, tetanus, polio, mumps and measles.
-We recommend checking in with your GP, and maybe getting a booster vaccine in the lead up to the Annapurna trip.
+We recommend checking in with your GP and maybe getting a booster vaccine in the lead up to the Annapurna trip.

-Given that we travel to rural parts of the Annapurna mountains, you might also ask your GP his or her advice concerning vaccinations against rabies, Hepatitis B and Japanese encephalitis.
+Given that we travel to rural parts of the Annapurna mountains, you might also ask your GP for his or her advice concerning vaccinations against rabies, Hepatitis B and Japanese encephalitis.

 First aid kit